 The Youth Hub Christchurch

-A new complex to support and empower rangatahi
+A pioneering complex to support and empower rangatahi

 The Youth Hub Christchurch aims to break this cycle of adversity for local young people aged 10-25.
 Based in the heart of central Christchurch, The Youth Hub Christchurch will be the first of its kind in Aotearoa, connecting socially supportive organisations under one roof to deliver a holistic one-stop model of wrap-around services including: mental health, medical, education, employment, transitional housing, recreation, creativity, and social entrepreneurship.
 It will do this in a youth-centric and accessible environment where young people feel accepted and supported as they develop into adults with respect to their ethnicity, culture, sexual orientation and gender.